What is ACC for?

 If you are unhappy with ACC’s decision about your claim, you can ask for a review of the decision.
 If you choose to apply for a review you’ll need to do this within three months of the date of the decision.
 There are three stages to an ACC review:

-- Mediation - If you aren’t happy with the result of the administrative review, and you think mediation might help, you can ask ACC to arrange for mediation.
-Mediation only goes ahead if both parties are willing to take part.
+- Mediation – ACC may suggest mediation.
+This only goes ahead if both parties are willing to take part.

-- External review – this is carried out by FairWay Resolution (an independent Crown company).
-You apply for an external review by completing an Application for Review form (you can download the word document from the ACC website).
+- External review – if ACC’s decision is unchanged and mediation has been unsuccessful in getting both parties to agree, you can choose to proceed with a formal review hearing.
+This is carried out by FairWay Resolution (an independent Crown company).
+This can be done in person or by teleconference.
 You’ll need to apply within three months of the decision date on your claim or invoice.

 More information about ACC reviews is on the ACC website.